Symptoms of uterine polyps

 There’s not enough data about the cause of uterine polyps, but changes in the hormone levels are said to be one of the major causes of the condition.

 Being postmenopausal increases your risk of developing the condition.
-Other factors that make you more prone to developing the condition include hypertension, breast cancer, obesity, etc.
+Other factors that make you more prone to developing the condition include hormone replacement therapy, breast cancer treatment, obesity, etc.

 Diagnosis and treatment of uterine polyps

 If you have any symptoms associated with uterine polyps, it is important to consult your doctor.
 The diagnosis and treatment of uterine polyps are important.
 In some cases, the removal of uterine polyps may be advised.

 Your doctor may ask you about your menstrual cycle including the days it lasts and if you experience heavy bleeding, etc. Then your doctor may do a physical examination of your uterus to check for the presence of polyps.
 To diagnose the condition, your doctor may recommend certain medical tests.

 In this test, your doctor may insert a wand-like device inside your vagina.
 Images of the uterus are visible on the monitor.
 The images are created using sound waves.